 Once you’re back ashore, it’s time to explore some of Zurich’s landmarks.
 So get back on tram No. 11 – this time towards Auzelg – and get off at Rennweg.
-Walk up Kuttelgasse and turn right into Rennweg to get to the famous outlook ‘Lindenplatz’ from where you have a spectacular view on Zurich’s attractions like the Limmat, the Grossmünster and more.
+Walk up Kuttelgasse and turn right into Rennweg to get to the famous outlook ‘Lindenplatz’ from where you have a spectacular view of Zurich’s attractions like the Limmat, the Grossmünster, and more.

-Walk South downhill, get a glance at St. Peter church.
+Walk South downhill, and get a glance at St. Peter’s church.
 It was Zurich’s first protestant sacred building after the reformation and prides itself to have Europe’s largest clock face (don’t forget – we’re in Switzerland, home of watches) with an outer diameter of 8,64 m/28.35 ft.

-But your destination is the church Fraumünster, famous for the magnificent windows created by Marc Chagal in 1970 resp.
-1978.
+But your destination is the church Fraumünster, famous for the magnificent windows created by Marc Chagall in 1970 respectively 1978.
 These windows alone make a short visit a must.